granludo/safeaieducation/checklist.md

 ### About the integration of the AI Educational Tool in the institution's technology strategy

 - **Can the tool authenticate users against the institution's information system?**
-- **Is the AI tool compatible with the institution’s existing educational technologies ?** (e.g., LMS, lybrary systems, learning porfolios)?
+- **Is the AI tool compatible with the institution’s existing educational technologies ?** (e.g., LMS, library systems, learning portfolios)?
 - **Can the tool be fully integrated into the institution's technology stack without reliance on external infrastructure?**
 - **Can the tool scale to accommodate different class sizes, courses, and institutional needs?**
 - **Do we have a clear understaning of the costs of running the tool and how they scale with the number of students and the use they get out of the tool?**